List of Essential Test & Measuring Instruments for Solar Technical ProfessionalsMetravi Instruments

 5. Insulation tester

 Digital Insulation Testers able to measure insulation resistance up to 10kV are suitable for Solar technicians and professionals; as they have to test high voltage equipment like cables, switchgear, motors and conductors.
 Insulation Testers help with a variety of tests including identifying power quality failures, breakdown tests, spot checks as well as timed tests.

 A reporting tool, if available, is a bonus and real time trending and remote test configurations as well.
 Bluetooth, if available, allows for online data transfers and then eliminates the need for recording notes or data.
-All these features go on to making the tester an indispensible tool for solar technicians.
+All these features go on to making the tester an indispensable tool for solar technicians.

 6. Battery Analyser or Tester